This post may contain affiliate links. Please see our disclosure policy.

 Bean and Pea Soup Canning Recipes

-Bean and pea soups are a bit heartier and more filling than many of the vegetable options but are still incredibly affordable.
-These soups made with peas, beans, and other legumes are easy, healthy meals to fill the pantry.
+Bean and pea soups are heartier and more filling than most of the vegetable options, and they are some of the most affordable jars you can put up.
+Made with peas, beans, and other legumes, they are easy, healthy meals to fill a pantry shelf on a budget.

-Always use tested recipes for these types of soups and follow them carefully.
-Bean and pea soups are thicker, and density can be an issue in pressure canning.
-If your soup is too thick, the heat won’t correctly penetrate the jar, which is essential for safety.
+Always use tested recipes for these and follow them carefully.
+Bean and pea soups run thick, and density is a real safety concern in pressure canning, since soup that is too thick will not let the heat penetrate to the center of the jar.

 Bean Soup Canning Recipes